jedisct1/rsign2/Torgap-made-easy.md

 Credentials are a part of our daily lives; driver's licenses are used to assert that we are capable of operating a motor vehicle, university degrees can be used to assert our level of education, and government-issued passports enable us to travel between countries.
 This specification provides a mechanism to express these sorts of credentials on the Web in a way that is cryptographically secure, privacy respecting, and machine-verifiable.
 [Know more](https://www.w3.org/TR/vc-data-model/)

  #### ZKP - Zero Knowledge Proof
-Is a method to prove the data without actually revealing the data.
+ZKP is a method to prove the data without actually revealing the data.
 The person you’re proving to, doesn’t learn anything more than the bare fact that you’re proving.
 [Know more](https://medium.com/@pranshurastogi/zero-knowledge-proofs-a-method-to-conserve-privacy-1b072222ac1a) and analogies.